-Where occupation is unknown, a default value and schedule as deemed appropriate by the Simulator can be used.
+For base building and whole building ratings where the tenant or occupant is unknown, a default value and schedule as deemed appropriate by the Simulator can be used.
 Examples of defaults are given in Appendix A - Defaults for Simulations.

 Design occupant densities should not be used as these are normally intended to be maximum loads rather than typical operational loads.